josephkb87/D-projects-HaskStacks/Projects/README.rst

-This is the HackStacks Projects Readme describes our Basic Haskell Application.
+The following are some of the projects applications

-## Description
+## Acceleretometer
-1.Build concept for acceleretometer.
-2.

-## About
+##
-1. Build concept for Acceleromenter